Class of 2013

 Hilary Murphy, MSN'13, is a family nurse practitioner at STRIDE Community Health Center in Wheat Ridge, Colorado (2020).

-Nicole Mercer, MSN'13, is a certified nurse-midwife and family nurse practitioner at Vanderbilt Nurse-Midwives Melrose and West End Women's Health Center.
+Nicole Mercer, MSN'13, is a family nurse practitioner and certified nurse-midwife at Vanderbilt Nurse-Midwives Melrose and West End Women's Health Center.
 She was interviewed by My Southern Health in December 2018 for an article about the advantages of seeing a nurse practitioner.

 Joseph Ojibway, MSN'13, is a nurse practitioner at Neighborhood Health in Nashville (2020).

 Zoe Harran Panizzi, MSN'13, joined FirstHealth Behavioral Services in Southern Pines, North Carolina, as a nurse practitioner in February 2018.

 Sam Paris, MSN'13, is a pediatric nurse practitioner at Mercy Community Healthcare in Franklin, Tennessee (2016).